- Alumni & Donors

 The master in Environmental Policy at PSIA is a multidisciplinary degree training a new generation of policy makers, project managers, analysts, auditors of environmental issues at the global level.
 The degree provides an introduction to the state of knowledge in environmental sciences and techniques allowing students to understand the main constraints in policy- making and strategic decision-making processes both in the public and private sectors.

 Laurence Tubiana is the Scientific Advisor of the PSIA Master in International Environmental Policy.
-She is also the founder and director of the Institute for Sustainable Development and International Relations (IDDRI) in Paris.
-Laurence Tubiana follows and participates in the international negotiations on climate change, in which IDDRI is highly involved.
-She is also professor and director of the Sustainable Development Center at Sciences Po Paris, and recently set up the new direction of Global Publics Goods of the French Ministry of Foreign and European Affairs.
+She is France's Special Representative for the 2015 Paris Climate Conference, and also the founder of the Institute for Sustainable Development and International Relations (IDDRI) in Paris.
 Laurence Tubiana is member of several scientific boards of main research institutions such as the French Agricultural Research Centre for International Development (CIRAD), the India Council for Sustainable Development and the China Council for International Cooperation on Environment and Development.
 From 1997 to 2002, she served as senior advisor to the Prime Minister, Lionel Jospin, on environmental issues and conducted a number of international negotiations on this subject.

 Environment is today's foremost global issue, which touches all segments of the world population, and all dimensions of global affairs.
 PSIA approaches environmental policies and politics from all angles, in order to train the most competent leaders in the field.
 Ghassan Salamé, Dean of PSIA